Creamy Vegan Mac and Cheese (Gluten-Free & Nut-Free)

 If the sauce seems too thick, gradually add more dairy-free milk while blending until you reach the desired creamy consistency.

-Can I make this mac and cheese ahead of time?
+Can I make this nut-free mac and cheese ahead of time?

-Yes, you can definitely make this vegan mac and cheese ahead of time which makes it great for meal prep!
+Yes, you can definitely make this dairy-free mac and cheese ahead of time which makes it great for meal prep!
 Prepare the dish as usual, then let it cool and store it in an airtight container in the refrigerator.
 It will keep well for up to 5 days.

 When you're ready to serve, gently reheat it on the stove, adding a little dairy-free milk or water to help bring back the sauce's creamy texture.